TD Presto Function Reference

 start_time and end_time can be a string that represents a time (e.g. ‘2012-01-01 00:00:00 +0900’) or a UNIX timestamp (e.g. 1325343600).
 If the format of start_time or end_time strings is invalid, the UDF returns NULL.

 default_timezone is used to interpret the timezone of start_time or end_time.
 If start_time or end_time themselves specify a timezone (e.g. ‘2012-01-01 +0700’), then the default_timezone is ignored.
 If default_timezone is not specified and start_time or end_time does not indicate a timezone, then the UDF uses ‘UTC’ as the timezone for start_time or end_time.
-A list of supported timezones.
+See TD Functions Support for Time Zones.

 TD_TIME_STRING